borg286/sevtech/README.md

 * You gain access to tanks, specifically from Immersive Engineering.
 While this multiblock is non-portable, it is very useful for storing large amounts of fluids.
 This is good for creosote, lava (though this might be difficult to collect), and water.
 These liquids have been, and will continue to be very useful (well you just gained access to creosote but it applies to it as well) so it is recommended to store up on them.

 ## Tinker's Construct Tools:

+* Shuriken: The upper left-hand corner determines what material repairs it.

+    * 3 hearts average observed, **107 ammo**: 1 Bone in upper left, 3 slime.
+Repairs with bonemeal, marginally less damage than bone and cactus shuriken, but way more ammo

+* Note that sharpening kits only repair. **Don't plan on getting obsidian sharpening kits** to upgrade your mining level

 * You gain access to the Ore Excavation modifier in this age (alongside the ability to add modifiers in general).
 Check options for the keybindings available.
 Ctrl+OreEx keybind opens up a GUI that allows you to edit shapes if you want.